leafOfTree/vim-project/README.md

 - `g:vim_project_config` (global)
 - `g:vim_project_local_config` (project local)

 The `g:vim_project_config` should be set at `.vimrc`.
 Its default value is below.
-You can copy it as a starting point
+You can copy it as a starting point.

 ```vim
 let g:vim_project_config = {